Skip to main content

 • Enhancing the dwelling’s appearance, such as painting.

-• Has no physical, cognitive, or memory loss impairment affecting his or her ability to complete the task of Laundry and/or Chores independently, but:
+• Has no physical, cognitive, or memory loss impairment affecting their ability to complete the task of Laundry and/or Chores independently, but:

 • Prefers assistance with Laundry and/or Chores due only to a gender, age, or cultural norm.